Dispatch: MAMI 2019 Round-Up

 2) Waking up at 7:45am every day (including the day before Day 1) : to ensure that you are on the Book My Show portal, logged in, with your thumbs at their dexterous best, ready to block seats for the four screenings you want to attend the next day.
 This is the most crucial part of the process.
 For the most sought after films, screens sell out in a matter of minutes!

 3) Reaching your selected screen on time : if you manage to secure a seat online for your desired film, hurray!
-You only need to show up 15 minutes before the film starts (though we recommend a 25min run up) and wait in the ‘reserved’ line, which gets priority entry for up to 10-15 minutes before the start of the film.
+You only need to show up 15 minutes before the film starts (though I recommend a 25min run up) and wait in the ‘reserved’ line, which gets priority entry for up to 10-15 minutes before the start of the film.
 If you’re a slow riser, or arrive after the priority entries have ended, then be prepared to face **drumroll** the dreaded ‘walk-in’ line!

-Now, now – we didn’t mean to scare you away!
+Now, now – I didn’t mean to scare you away!
 There is a cheat sheet available with Lost The Plot - simply chose a theatre complex that is as far south in Mumbai as possible.
 For example, at Regal Cinema, with its gargantuan cinema hall of 1166 seats, it is much simpler to watch a film whether you are in the reserve or walk-in line.
 You’re likely to meet a similar fate at the Juhu and Lower Parel High Street Phoenix theatres.
 If you plan your days properly, make your Festival schedule your Bible for the week and pick one location per day, you may just make friends - even in the walk in line.

 Midsommar by Ari Aster

 Eeb Allay Ooo!
 By Prateek Vats